esslam-ashour/uchifinals/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make uchifinals better, please fork the repo and create a pull request.
+You can also open an issue with the tag "enhancement".
 Don't forget to give the project a star!
-Thanks again!
+Thanks!

 1. Fork the repository
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)